James Martin Sticky Toffee Pudding

 • 175g dark brown demerara sugar

-• 200g self-raising flour, plus extra for dusting
+• 200g self-raising flour, plus a bit to dust

 • 1 tbsp golden syrup